StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 {{% /quote %}}

-This tendency of Paul's to digress may be somewhat muted in translation (given that most translators try, in whatever way, to get rid of the "problem"), but as Dr. Luginbill states, it is *quite* striking in the Greek.
+As the closing sentence of that quote mentions, this tendency of Paul's to digress may end up somewhat muted in translation (given that most translators try, in whatever way, to get rid of the "problem"), but it is *quite* striking in the Greek.

 I am focusing on this technical gee-whiz information about Paul's writing style here because it is important in understanding verses 13-15, and verses 13-15 are essential in understanding what Paul was getting at when he penned verse 12.